PolyMathOrg/PolyMath/CONTRIBUTING.md

 # Branch management

-This project uses gitflow management.
+This project uses trunk-based development: https://trunkbaseddevelopment.com/

 This project contains two main branches:
 - **master** : This branch is a stable branch.
 Each version on this branch should be a stable release of PolyMath, and ideally each commit modifying the source code of the project should be tagged with a version number.
-- **development** : This branch contains the current development of this project.
+- **release** : This branch contains the releases of this project.

 ## Hot fix